stanislavb/en.coven.nu/faq/index.md

 ## What happens to my family when I join a Coven?
 Back when witches were prevalent it wasn’t unusual for a family to contain more than one witch within the same generation.
 Nowadays you may only have a single distant relative in a far off coven, but they are now your “family”.
 The family and friends you had outside of the magical community are rarely seen or spoken to again.
 Even your parents.

+## What happens if I misbehave at the Coven?
+Covens are not actually schools, although they do teach their members.
+They are more like tribes or even nunneries, once you have sworn yourself to a coven you are there for life, and you can’t change your mind and leave whenever you want.
+Depending on the Supreme, punishment for unacceptable behaviour can vary greatly.

+The two ultimate punishment are death by burning and exile.